anath2110/GENEVIC_Supplementary/README.md

   - **PGS Rank Database Schema Diagram** (JPG and PDF formats):
     - Diagrammatic representation of the database's tables, indices, key constraints, and relationships.
   - **PGS Rank Database File** (.db file):
-    - A sample database of reduced size, featuring only the top 300 genes—100 each for Alzheimer's, Schizophrenia, and Cognitive traits.
-This subset is used to deploy our application "GENEVIC" in the Streamlit community cloud.
+    - A sample database of reduced size, featuring only the top 300 genes—100 each for Alzheimer's diesease, schizophrenia, and cognition traits.
+This subset is used to deploy our application GENEVIC in the Streamlit community cloud.

 - **Test Runs:**
   - **PGS Chat**: